If there is a city that I could visit repeatedly, then it has to be Amritsar!

 These are certainly some of the grand places I found interesting apart from the Golden Temple.
 Within Amritsar, you can do many things like taking heritage walks, enjoying lassi at Giani lassi, going on food walks, walking around the bazaars and shop shoes, and phulkaris, and tasty papads.

 Here is where to find the perfect lassi at Amritsar - Click Here

 While writing such lists, some bloggers would list Sikh museums, Akal Takht, langar hall, etc. All those are within the Golden temple complex.
 So, I am deliberately not listing them.

 You can read about the Golden temple, history of Harmindar Sahib, Akal Takht and everything about the place here - Inside the Golden Temple, Amritsar

+As I had been to many museums by then and had seen a video on Maharaja Ranjit Singh's life, I had skipped the Maharaja Ranjit Singh Museum.
+However, you can visit it if time permits.
 The other common place that people flock to which needs no mention is the Attari Wagah border.
 I had mixed reactions about the place.
-It was not really patriotic for me.
+It was not patriotic for me.